PaulaDev21/QA_JavaBootcampPOOsample/README.md

 ## Some personal touches to the original project

 * in class Bootcamp -> endDate is not declared as final, since it makes sense that it could be modified, for example, when few people are progressing as expected.
+* while testing -> reading test data from a UTF-8 file
+* devs randomly subscribed to bootcamp
 *

 ## Folder Structure